-Following new survey findings showing that only 7% of people have knowledge of gynaecological symptoms before they personally experienced them or they affected a loved one, Martin Whitfield MSP is joining the charity in urging people to get lippy and loud during May.
+It follows survey findings showing that only 7% of people had knowledge of gynaecological symptoms before they or a loved one experienced them.

 Martin Whitfield MSP said: